 For most shots, CVD VFX would receive at least two ‘plates’ that were Frostbite renders, one with game engine lens effects and one without, although sometimes there were more plates that could then be blended together.

 An interesting challenge came from the fact that, since certain elements in the rendered plates – such as explosions, impacts, muzzle flashes and shockwaves – were dynamically generated in the game engine, their timings and positions would change slightly in each render.

 To deal with that, CVD VFX built setups that could be quickly re-worked as necessary if a new plate was received.
 “We needed to enhance the look while not deviating too far from the original flavour of the game engine elements,” notes Wearing.

-“Our approach was to start by categorising the shots based on what was needed in each,” adds compositing supervisor Blair Richmond.
+“Our approach was to start by categorizing the shots based on what was needed in each,” adds compositing supervisor Blair Richmond.
 “Some required full Houdini sims with geometry delivered from BioWare to allow for proper hold-outs, while others required matte paintings for the sky and backgrounds.
-Categorising the shots allowed us to make particular requests to BioWare for the elements needed for each shot type.”
+Categorizing the shots allowed us to make particular requests to BioWare for the elements needed for each shot type.”

 One of the most complex sequences saw the destruction and subsequent fall of the ‘Strider’ that rams through the walls of the city of Freemark.
 “This sequence was the real hero of that cinematic and required all our bells and whistles,” says Richmond.

 “We needed full geo exports and cameras from BioWare so we could get Houdini sims of fire and smoke as the Strider turned its head, smashing through the wall.
 We turned to Stormborn, a group of local FX specialists, to take on these simulations.
 There was also a barrage of missiles and gunfire hitting the Strider, explosions with fire and smoke on the walls of Freemark and, in some shots, sky replacements.
 All of this made for some of the most difficult but also rewarding shots for our team.”